500px/gunter/README.md

 ```

 Notice the [mustache-style](http://mustache.github.io/) variable.
 This is
-filled in at execution time by a variables object passed to the `exec` function.
+filled in at execution time by a `vars` object passed to the `exec` function.

 ## API